best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 You shouldn't:
 * Attempt to test every possible input and type of input
-* Focus on things that are already sufficiently tested (e.g. it should not be necessary to test the functionality from your dependencies packages if you are confident that they are already been subjected to sufficient assurance)
+* Focus on things that are already sufficiently tested (e.g. it should not be necessary to test the functionality from your dependencies packages if you are confident that they have already been subjected to sufficient assurance)
 * Write tests that have an element of randomness - tests should be deterministic